Dung24-6/Dung24-6/README.md

 _**The happiness that is genuinely satisfying is accompanied by the fullest exercise of our faculties and the fullest realization of the world in which we live.**_

 Bertrand Russell

+_**Wisdom ceases to be wisdom when it becomes too proud to weep, too grave to laugh, and too selfish to seek other than itself.**_

+Kahlil Gibran